 Conspiracy involves a group of people (two or more) scheming or plotting in secret to do something unlawful.
 A former client of the Neal Davis Law Firm faced a federal charge of conspiracy and was given probation, not prison, by the federal court.

 We hope these definitions of many types of fraud have helped inform you.
-If you need more help, including specific legal advice about a charge of fraud or another white collar crime you face, contact the Neal Davis Law Firm for a free legal review of your case.
+If you need more help, including specific legal advice about a charge of fraud or another white collar crime you face, contact the Neal Davis Law Firm for a legal review of your case.